Justintime50/diff-tool/README.md

 ## Usage

-1) Place the contents of the older file in F1 and the contents of the newer file in F2.
+1) Place the contents of the older file in F1 and the contents of the newer file in F2. **Just think "New in 2".**
 2) Run the script and it will generate an HTML file.
-3) Open the HTML file and view in a browser.

-**Just think "New in 2"**

 ```bash
 python diff.py > diff.html
 ```

+3) Open the HTML file and view in a browser.